 What does a grandmentor do?

-- visits a young person regularly (once a week / fortnight)
+- meets a young person regularly (once a week / fortnight)

 - helps work towards goals